zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 //*   @zfs_dsn@
 //*              - To your file system data set name
 //*
+//*   #size
+//*              - To the amount of space to be
+//*                allocated for the mount point.
+//*                It is recommended that this is
+//*                set to at least 3300 cylinders.
+//*
 //* Your userid MUST be defined as a SUPERUSER to successfully
 //* run this job
 //*